Hamas leader calls on Islamic nations to unite to fight for 'Muslim lands' | ExBulletin

 “The time has come to move forward to liberate Palestine and Kashmir from the clutches of Israel and India,” Haq said.

-“A small group of Afghan Taliban defeated allied US forces in Afghanistan while Muslim countries, including Pakistan, Turkey, Iran and Saudi Arabia, with an army of 7.4 million people, are unable to deter Israeli aggression, ”Haq said citing the rally.
+“A small group of Afghan Taliban have defeated allied US forces in Afghanistan while Muslim countries including Pakistan, Turkey, Iran and Saudi Arabia with a 7.4 million strong army, are unable to deter Israeli aggression, ”Haq said citing the rally.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online